kiva/backbone.siren/contributing.md

 ## Specs and Testing

-Specs are written using [rspec](http://rspec.info/) style "expectations" with [BusterJs](http://docs.busterjs.org/en/latest/) as the testing framework, toolkit & libray.
+Specs are written using [rspec](http://rspec.info/) style "expectations" with [BusterJs](http://docs.busterjs.org/en/latest/) as the testing framework, toolkit & library.

 Here's a breakdown of the test files: